deltarobotone/visy_detector_pkg/README.md

 ### metal_chip_detector_node

-Ros node detects metal chips on conveyor system via image processing using openCV3.
+ROS node detects metal chips on conveyor system via image processing using openCV3.
 Detected metalchip data like colour, position and timestamps are used by other nodes like grasp planner.

 #### Advertised Services